-0.9 Environmental and Social Management Program
+0.10 Environmental and Social Management Program

-TSEL has implemented responsible environmental management in the construction phase; and it is committed to operating the power plant in an environmentally responsible manner and in compliance with relevant environmental laws, regulations, and guidelines in force in the country and also those prescribed by lending agencies, including the World Bank and other financing agencies.
+TSEL is committed to constructing and operating the power plant in an environmentally responsible manner and in compliance with relevant environmental laws, regulations, and guidelines in force in the country and also those prescribed by lending agencies, including the World Bank and other financing agencies.
 TSEL will implement an Environmental and Social Management System (ESMS), including an environmental policy that states the principles and intentions of the enterprise in relation to its overall environmental performance.
 Such principles and intentions will be communicated to each employee as well as the nature of their individual environmental responsibilities.
-Where appropriate, staff training will be undertaken to ensure their continued good environmental performance.
+Where appropriate, staff training will be undertaken to ensure their continued environmental performance.
 In addition, TSEL will aim to obtain International Organization for Standardization (ISO) 14001 accreditation for the ESMS within the first three years of operation.
 TSEL is also committed to the creation and implementation of programs to reduce the probability of occurrence of adverse impacts upon the environment.
 As required, contingency plans will be developed for mitigating potential adverse incidents.
 TSEL will expect the same level of environmental performance from its agents, suppliers, and contractors and will stipulate this in any legally binding agreements it enters with these parties.
 TSEL will also ensure that appropriate corporate resources, personnel and reporting and accountability systems, are in place for the successful implementation of the ESMP.
-The TSEL management will, on a continuing basis, review the objectives of the ESMP as well as the company's success in achieving these.
+They will, on a continuing basis, review the objectives of the ESMP as well as the company's success in achieving them.
 Where objectives are not being achieved, corrective action will be taken.
 The ESMP objectives will also be modified over the life of the TSEL as appropriate, to reflect changing environmental laws, regulations, standards, and technologies.